 The most significant point in favor of Bitcoin is that it was the first cryptocurrency created, so it has had greater adoption.
 And the network effect (the famous network effect) makes it very difficult for another cryptocurrency to unseat it.
 It would be like replacing Facebook or Twitter now that they already have hundreds of billions of users.
 However, we cannot rule out that this could happen since the future of cryptocurrencies is a great unknown.

 If another cryptocurrency replaces Bitcoin in the future, the new money could exist today or not yet exists.
-What there is no doubt that it would probably improve some of the aspects of Bitcoin, thus managing to become the new winner.
+Undoubtedly, it would probably improve some of the aspects of Bitcoin, thus managing to become the new winner.

 Consequences for the price of Bitcoin: negative.
 Bitcoin would continue to exist, and the cryptocurrency market would likely continue to grow.
 But Bitcoin would take a backseat.